fmaussion/intro_to_programming/_sources/week_03/03-Assignment.md

 ## Exercise 3: write a temperature conversion program

-Now, rely on your hard work and the functions you just created to write a full program (in one python file or one notebook).
+Now, rely on your hard work and the functions you just created to write a full program (in a python file or a notebook).
 The program:
 - asks the user what they want to do (convert or do nothing)
 - if convert, ask the user for the value to convert.
 The minimum acceptable value depends on the conversion function to use (indeed, the value in °C or °F cannot be below the absolute minimum, 0 Kelvin)
 - convert the value to the other unit and print it on screen